jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/email_service/pdf_attachments.md

 # PDF Attachments

-The PDF Attachments feature allows for a reliable attachment of PDFs to emails using the Brevo API.
+The PDF Attachments Module allows for a reliable attachment of PDFs to emails using the Brevo API.

 ## How it Works
 1. **Receive PDF links:** A list of PDF URLs is received